Gustavarendd/ocean-voyage-creator/readme.md

 3. **Route Calculation**:

    - Waypoints are converted from latitude/longitude to pixel coordinates.
-   - The A\* algorithm calculates the optimized route, considering currents, waves, and coastal constraints.
+   - The isochrone algorithm propagates time-based wavefronts outward from the starting point, considering currents, waves, and coastal constraints.
+   - The optimal route is found by backtracking through the isochrone field from destination to origin.
    - Metrics such as distance and time are calculated for both direct and optimized routes.

 4. **Output**:
    - The optimized and direct routes are exported to CSV files.
    - Visualizations of the routes and ocean data are displayed.

+## Isochrone Method

+The isochrone method differs from traditional pathfinding algorithms like A*:

+- **Time-based propagation**: Instead of exploring individual nodes, it propagates reachable positions at fixed time intervals
+- **Optimal for dynamic environments**: Particularly suited for ocean routing where currents and waves change the effective travel speed
+- **Natural time optimization**: Directly optimizes for minimum travel time rather than distance
+- **Wavefront expansion**: Creates contours of equal travel time (isochrones) from the starting point

 ## Installation